fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 J. B. Jackson, _Sense of Place, A Sense of Time_, 15--25 or 37.

-D. W. Meinig, "The Beholding Eye: "
+D. W. Meinig, "The Beholding Eye: Ten Versions of the Same Scene"

 ### Apr 27